Beauvais

 2. Funding

 Did you know that you can take your UCalgary funding with you on exchange?
-Since you remain a degree-seeking student at UCalgary while on exchange you remain eligible for any awards and scholarships you are eligible to receive from the university as well as student loans.
+Since you remain a degree-seeking student at UCalgary while studying abroad, you remain eligible for any awards and scholarships you are otherwise eligible to receive from the university, as well as student loans.

-All students in France who rent housing with a contract, regardless of national origin, are eligible for a National Housing Aid from the ‘CAF’, Caisse d’Allocations Familiales.
+France Housing Aid: All students in France who rent housing with a contract, regardless of national origin, are eligible for a National Housing Aid from the ‘CAF’, Caisse d’Allocations Familiales.
 For the subsidy application, please make sure to bring a copy of your birth certificate.

-For courses where the primary language of instruction is French, applicants must have a command of French at the B2 level according to the Common European Framework of Reference for Language (CEFR) at a minimum, or have completed at least two 300-level or above courses in French.
+For programs where the primary language of instruction is French, applicants must have a command of French at the B2 level according to the Common European Framework of Reference for Language (CEFR) at a minimum, or have completed at least two 300-level or above courses in French.
 Certification of language proficiency may be required.

 What supports or services are available at UniLaSalle?

 UniLaSalle offers supports and adaptive equipment for a variety of accessibility needs, including those with visual, auditorial, physical, and cognitive impairments or have service animals.
+See the "Studying with a disability at UniLaSalle" page for more info.

 For information on accessibility and support services at campuses across Europe, please check out Inclusive Mobility.
 For city-specific services and places in Europe, the Jaccede interactive platform (website and/or smartphone app - both Android and iOS) also provides a searchable user-built database to identify important accessibility information of public places and locations.